hvmerode/junit-pipeline/README.md

 * _startPipeline(String branchName, List<Hook> hooks)_ - Starts the pipeline with a given branch but
   before the pipeline starts, the list with 'hooks' is executed.

-The result of a pipeline run is retrieved with
+The result of a pipeline run is retrieved using:
 ```java
 pipeline.getRunResult()
 ```